-Of course not surprisingly, the scale of these tasks is rapidly expanding as larger and larger graph datasets are collected.
-As such, when the problem size exceeds the memory capacity of hardware such as GPUs, some form of mini-batch training is the most common workaround~\cite{graphsage,clustergcn,shadowgnn,graphsaint}.
+Not surprisingly, the scale of these tasks is rapidly expanding as larger and larger graph datasets are collected.
+As such, when the problem size exceeds the memory capacity of hardware such as GPUs, a workaround is required, with some form of mini-batch training being the most common~\cite{graphsage,clustergcn,shadowgnn,graphsaint}.
 Similar to the mini-batch training of canonical i.i.d. datasets involving images or text, one full training epoch is composed of many constituent iterations, each optimizing a loss function using gradient descent w.r.t.~a small batch of nodes/edges.
 In doing so, mini-batch training reduces memory requirements on massive graphs but with the added burden of frequent data movement from CPU to GPU.
-The latter is a natural consequence of GNN message passing, which for an $L$-layer model requires repeatedly loading the features of the $L$-hop neighbors of each node in a mini-batch.
-The central challenge of efficient GNN mini-batch training then becomes the mitigation of this data loading bottleneck, which otherwise scales exponentially with $L$; even for moderately-sized graphs this quickly becomes infeasible.
+The latter is a natural consequence of GNN message passing, which for an $L$-layer model requires loading the features of the $L$-hop neighbors of each node in a mini-batch.
+The central challenge of efficient GNN mini-batch training then becomes the mitigation of this \textbf{data loading bottleneck}, which otherwise scales exponentially with $L$; even for moderately-sized graphs this quickly becomes infeasible.

-Substantial effort has been made to address the challenges posed by large graphs using system-level optimizations, algorithmic approximations, or some combination thereof.
-For example, on the system side, GPU kernels have been used to efficiently load features in parallel or store hot features in a GPU cache \cite{pytorch-direct,gnntier,gnnlab}; however, these approaches cannot avoid memory access to the potentially large number of nodes that are visited less frequently.
+Substantial effort has been made to address the data loading challenges posed by large graphs using system-level optimizations, algorithmic approximations, or some combination thereof.
+For example, on the system side, GPU kernels are used to efficiently load features in parallel or store hot features in a GPU cache \cite{pytorch-direct,gnntier,gnnlab}; however, these approaches cannot avoid memory access to the potentially large number of nodes that are visited less frequently.